GetSimpleCMS-CE/GetSimpleCMS-CE/README.md

 After you have applied the update, you may again personalize this.
 - Update your existing `gsconfig.php` with the following:

-- Update your existing `gsconfig.php` with the following:

 Add New:
 ```
 # Login Page Default Language;